Lavandula stoechas aka Topped Lavender

 Common names

-Topped Lavender, Spanish Lavender, French Lavender
+Topped Lavender, French Lavender, Spanish Lavender

-How to care for Topped Lavender
+How difficult is it to take care of Topped Lavender

 Topped Lavender requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.